OUR FOUNDER, CHUCK COLSON

 In his best-selling memoir, Born Again, Chuck wrote, “I found myself increasingly drawn to the idea that God had put me in prison for a purpose and that I should do something for those I had left behind.”

 Colson emerged from prison with a new mission: mobilizing the Christian Church to minister to prisoners.
-He founded Prison Fellowship in 1976, which has become the world’s largest outreach to prisoners, ex-prisoners, and their families.
+He founded Prison Fellowship® in 1976, which has become the nation’s largest Christian nonprofit serving prisoners, former prisoners, and their families, and a leading advocate for criminal justice reform.
 In recognition of his work among prisoners, Colson received the prestigious Templeton Prize for Progress in Religion in 1993.

 On April 21, 2012, Chuck Colson passed away.
 His legacy continues, however, in the work of Prison Fellowship, and in the lives of the many people his ministry has touched.